'Virgin Mountain,' 'Democrats' win Tribeca Film Festival prizes

 The winners were chosen from 12 narrative and documentary films submitted by 19 countries, and the best new directors were selected from 26 submitted feature films.

-The Tribeca Film festival was established after the September 11, 2001 attacks to revitalize the downtown area and help business and arts production.
+The Tribeca Film festival was established after the September 11, 2001 attacks to revitalise the downtown area and help business and arts production.

 (Reporting by Patricia Reaney; Editing by Nick Zieminski)